Notifications

 • Phonological Awareness Screening Test (PAST) is intended to measure children’s letter sound awareness in spoken words (for example children may be asked to tell what the first sound in a word is, such as in the word cat).

 • Test Nom et son des lettres (NSLe) is the French equivalent of the English LeNS Test.
-It assesses a child’s ability to name letters and to sound out single letters in French (for example, a, s, r).
+It screens a child’s ability to name letters and to sound out single letters in French (for example, a, s, r).

 • Test de dépistage de la conscience phonologique (TDCP) is the French equivalent of the English PAST Test.
 It measures children’s phonemic awareness in French spoken words.